HolyBlackCat/cpp-tutorials/articles/recommended_compiler_flags.md

         std::cout << i * 400000000 << '\n';
 }
 ```
-If you run, you might get something like this:
+If you run this, you might see something like this:
 ```
 0
 400000000